tmuxp load#

 Inside sessions#

-If you try to load a config file from within a tmux session, it will ask you if you want to load and attach to the new session, or just load detached.
-You can also load a config file and append the windows to the current active session.
+If you try to load a workspace file from within a tmux session, it will ask you if you want to load and attach to the new session, or just load detached.
+You can also load a workspace file and append the windows to the current active session.

 Already inside TMUX, switch to session? yes/no